 2. Neither Party is obligated hereunder to enter into any definitive agreement with the other, with respect to the Project.
 It is currently anticipated, however, that any such definitive agreement will include, without limitation, the basic business points identified in Exhibit “A” attached hereto.

-3. The Parties shall jointly develop a tentative project development schedule to conduct a feasibility study and to establish certain milestones to be achieved and a schedule for their achievement, and related matters.
-The Parties will jointly conduct due diligence, including the identification and possible optioning of site(s), determination of appropriate power generation technologies, identification of required permits, initial consideration of engineering, procurement and construction contractors, determination of appropriate fuel type and source, and the creation of a project development and construction schedule.
+3. The Parties shall jointly develop a tentative Project development schedule to conduct a feasibility study and to establish certain milestones to be achieved and a schedule for their achievement, and related matters.
+The Parties will jointly conduct due diligence, including the identification and possible optioning of site(s), determination of appropriate power generation technologies, identification of required permits, initial consideration of engineering, procurement and construction contractors, determination of appropriate fuel type and source, and the creation of a Project development and construction schedule.

 Article II